Andonome/core/README.md

 BIND is a fantasy tabletop RPG.
 It's a free-as-in-freedom project, meaning that anyone can grab a copy of the source document and improve the rules, change the wording, add images, and then print it out, just like the original.

-The following is a brief description of the projects.
+The following is a brief description of the project.
 Those wanting to just have a game should use the download link above.
 GMs who want a pre-made campaign setting should also have a look at [Adventures in Fenestra][aif].